jentery/mdia200v2/worksheet1.md

 4. Models of communication, especially the transmission model, are preoccupied with clarity, efficiency, and effectiveness, but noise abounds in everyday life.
 Perhaps it even constitutes everyday life.
 Let's *test* this idea by *making some noise*.

 Create 30-90 seconds of video to demonstrate three types of "noise" in everyday communication.
 Then use no more than 250 words to explain how noise evinces the labour of communication.
-Don't forget to attached or embed your video file.
+Don't forget to attach or embed your video file.

 5. Whether you're in the loop often determines whether you got the message.
 If you know, you know.
 Let's *test* this idea by *speaking in code* through text or image.

-Use two cultural codes I probably won't understand and then explain both of them to me in no more than 150 words.
+Use two cultural codes I probably won't understand and then explain them to me in no more than 150 words.
 Don't forget to attach or embed your images if you made some.

 ## Assessment